 The French Way or the Camino Frances is the Jacobean itinerary with the most deep-rooted historical tradition and it is the most popular one.
 Over 60% of the pilgrims choose the Camino Frances because it is the route where you can get the most of the “pilgrim experience”.
 There are many pilgrims that you will meet on your journey and there are many facilities that cater to pilgrims.
 It is also the best waymarked route of all.

-There is the possibility of walking the Camino Frances through an organized tour.
-We recommend to contact our trusted partner, Follow the Camino to assist you in planning your camino.
+There is the possibility of walking or cycling the Camino Frances through an organized tour.
+We recommend to contact our trusted partner Follow the Camino, to assist you in planning your camino.

 The route, which crosses the north of the Iberian Peninsula, became a set itinerary in the late XIth century thanks to the efforts of monarchs like Sancho III the Greater and Sancho Ramirez de Navarra y Aragon.
 The main routes of the Camino Frances in France and Spain were described in detail around 1135 in Codex Calixtinus, an essential book on Jacobean cultural tradition.
 This book is a bona-fide medieval guide describing the pilgrimage to Santiago.
 It enumerates the different stretches of the French Way from the lands of Gaul and offers detailed information on the sanctuaries found along the camino, including comments on the hospitality, the people, the food, natural springs, local customs etc.

 This guide, attributed to the French cleric, Aymeric Picaud, reveals the political and religious interest that was behind promoting the sanctuary of Santiago de Compostela and making it easily accessible, yet it also bears testimony to the demand for this type of information.